Johnson & Johnson (JNJ): Price and Financial Metrics

 Founded in 1886, Johnson & Johnson is a holding company, which is engaged in the research and development, manufacture, and sale of products in the healthcare field within its Consumer, Pharmaceutical and Medical Devices segments.
 The Consumer segment consists of skin and self-care product brand names such as Aveeno, Neutrogena, Rogaine, Tylenol, Motrin, Listerine, and Band-Aid.
 Johnson’s Pharmaceutical segment contains biopharma products that address immune, cardiovascular, metabolic, and infectious disease medical conditions.
 The Medical Device segment develops products centered around orthopedic, surgical, intervention, and vision solutions.
 The company has over 130,000 employees worldwide and is headquartered in New Brunswick, New Jersey.
 The company’s current Chief Executive Officer is Alex Gorsky.

 JNJ Price Forecast Based on DCF Valuation

-Below please find a table outlining a discounted cash flow forecast for JNJ, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that Johnson & Johnson ranked in the 30th percentile in terms of potential gain offered.
-Our DCF analysis suggests the stock is overvalued by about 35.33%.
-In terms of the factors that were most noteworthy in this DCF analysis for JNJ, they are:
+The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Johnson & Johnson.
+To summarize, we found that Johnson & Johnson ranked in the 33th percentile in terms of potential gain offered.
+Our DCF analysis suggests the stock is overvalued by about 56.17%.
+As for the metrics that stood out in our discounted cash flow analysis of Johnson & Johnson, consider:

-The business' balance sheet reveals debt to be 8% of the company's capital (with equity being the remaining amount).
-Approximately only 17.63% of US stocks with free cash flow have a lower reliance on debt in their capital structure.
+- The business' balance sheet reveals debt to be 7% of the company's capital (with equity being the remaining amount).
+Approximately just 21.82% of US stocks with free cash flow have a lower reliance on debt in their capital structure.